-What Hargrave & Associates Do Our trained staff puts years of experience to work for you specializing in having credit reporting agencies ERASE BAD CREDIT.
+What Hargrave & Associates Do Our trained staff puts years of experience to work for you specializing in having credit reporting agencies ERASE BAD CREDIT.10

 WHAT ARE SOME OF THE ITEMS THAT YOU CAN REMOVE?
 Tax Liens Foreclosure, Collections, Repossessions, Garnishments, Bankruptcies, Judgments, Charge Offs and much more. . . .
 WILL THE \$250 PAY EVERYTHING FOR ALL 3 CREDIT BUREAUS?
 Yes.
-We, at Hargrave & Associates Financial Solutions, Inc. will work to get your beacon score over 620 and 80% of the negative items removed for only \$250; no other hidden charges or fees. [emphasis in original]
+We, at Hargrave & Associates Financial Solutions, Inc. will work to get your beacon score over 620 and 80% of the negative items removed for only \$250; no other hidden charges or fees. [emphasis in original]11

-H&A also broadcast similar ads on radio stations promising to remove all negative information from consumers' credit reports, and at least one of H&A's radio ads states:
+H&A also broadcast similar ads on radio stations promising to remove all negative information from consumers' credit reports, and at least one of which stated:

 Give Hargrave & Associates a call two seven nine, ninety one eighty eight.
 They specialize in erasing bad credit!
-Hargrave & Associates covers all three major credit bureaus, slow pays, charge-offs, repossessions can be erased for two-hundred, fifty dollars. . . . or online at: help my credit now dot com!
+Hargrave & Associates covers all three major credit bureaus, slow pays, charge-offs, repossessions can be erased for two-hundred, fifty dollars. . . . or online at: help my credit now dot com!12

-Likewise, H&A made similar representations in advertisement posters it placed in neighborhoods, and at least one of H&A's poster ads stated:
+Likewise, H&A made similar representations in advertisement posters it placed in neighborhoods, at least one of which stated:

-Hargrave & Associates Financial Solutions ERASE BAD CREDIT \$250 YOU ARE APPROVED CREDIT CARD GUARANTEED CALL 887 768-1988 HELPMYCREDITNOW.COM [emphasis in
+Hargrave & Associates Financial Solutions ERASE BAD CREDIT \$250 YOU ARE APPROVED CREDIT CARD GUARANTEED CALL 887 768-1988

-&lt;sup>10 Id. at Atts.
-M, N. Defendants admitted that Ex.
+10 Id. at Atts.
+M, N. Defendants admitted Ex.
 1, Atts.
 M and N are accurate and true copies of H&A's business records.
 Ex.
 68 [H&A Admissions]# 22; Ex.
 69 [LH Admissions] #20; Ex.
 70 [KH Admissions] #25.